Family Engagement Policy and School-Home Compact

 Effective Communication with Parents

 Efforts will be made to ensure parents/caregivers receive meaningful communication in a timely manner, including the following:

-- Use multiple methods of communication to families such as Parent Coffees, Twitter, eNotify for emergencies, News You Choose telephone and text messages, monthly parent newsletter, weekly Wednesday Communication folders, school memos, event flyers, and the PES website which contains a variety of information for students and parents/caregivers
+- Use multiple methods of communication with families such as Parent Coffees, Twitter, eNotify for emergencies, News You Choose, telephone calls, and text messages, monthly parent newsletter, weekly Thursday Communication folders, school memos, event flyers, and the PSES website which contains a variety of information for students and parents/caregivers

-- Share school and student performance data with families in ways that seek their ideas about how to improve performance toward Virginia’s challenging academic standards, such as SOL nights for grades 3-6, as well as math and literacy nights for all grades.
+- Share school and student performance data with families in ways that seek their ideas about how to improve performance toward Virginia’s challenging academic standards through math, science and literacy nights for all grades.

 - Provide opportunities throughout the year for families to better understand the school’s goals for students and find ways to improve student learning by attending the math and literacy nights.

 - Maintain resources for caregivers to review student assignments and ongoing communication about student work, such as teacher communication via email, phone calls and monthly newsletters

 - Provide ongoing feedback on student progress through quarterly progress reports that show specific areas of proficiency and areas for continued growth.